tolgatopkac/frontendmasters.com/04-Complete Intro to React, v7 - Brian Holt/03-Core-React-Concepts/README.md

 -  **Do not put hooks inside of if statements or loops, that's hard rule, literally never, it's never appropriate.** If you do, you'll have insane bugs that involve `useState` returning _the wrong state_.
 -  `useState`  returns to us an array with two things in it: the current value of that state and a function to update that state.
 We're using a feature of JavaScript called destructuring to get both of those things out of the array.

+### Effects
+- You state and use effect 99% of what you need react hooks for everything else is a pretty specialized use case.
+- `useEffect` allows you to say "do a render of this component first so the user can see _something_ then as soon as the render is done, _then_ do something (the something here being an effect.)
+- the `[]` at the end of the useEffect is where you declare your data dependencies.
+React wants to know _when_ to run that effect again.
+You don't give it data dependencies, it assumes any time any hook changes that you should run the effect again.